 Saturday, 21 September at 15:00-18:00 Conference Room 2 in the UN Headquarters

-Frances Seymour from Cities4Forests partner organization WRI will be moderating this session.
-Other Cities4Forests representatives will be present to highlight the role of cities in realizing forests’ mitigation potential.
+Frances Seymour from Cities4Forests partner organization WRI moderated this session.
+Other Cities4Forests representatives highlighted the role of cities in realizing forests’ mitigation potential.

 UN Nature-Based Solutions Track Session

 Sunday, 22 September at 9:30-14:35 at ECOSOC (second floor of General Assembly Building) in the UN Headquarters

 Frances Seymour participated in this session.
 The Cities4Forests NBS Project Preparation Facility (PPF) is listed as an opportunity for scaling NBS.
 Learn more about the NBS PPF by contacting: Todd.Gartner@wri.org

 Moving Forward the Idea of a Great Green Wall of Cities